Find Training for Your Next Career!

 Salary

-The Bureau of Labor Statistics reported the average salary for brick masons in 2022 was $62,380.
-The demand for brick masons is expected to slightly decline by 2 percent in 2031.
+The Bureau of Labor Statistics reported the average salary for brick masons in 2023 was $63,430.
+The demand for brick masons is expected to slightly decline by 3 percent in 2031.
 However, if you are passionate for the craft, this shouldn't discourage you, as many construction projects will still need masons well into the future.
 Remain focused during your apprenticeship, and dedicate yourself to your craft, to make a great name for yourself in the field.
+The BLS still expects for an added 21,200 jobs to open for brick masons each year over the next decade.

 CONTRUCTION SITE MANAGER